Definition and Usage

 - 4+

-The is_float() function checks if a given value is of the float type.
+The is_float() function checks whether a given value is a float.

-It returns true if the value is a float, and false otherwise.
+It returns true if the value passed as an argument is a float; otherwise, it returns false.

 The float type represents a data type used to express numeric values with decimal points.